10 essential things when choosing online survey software

 9. Mobile friendly

-More and more internet usage is being made by smart phones and tablets.
+Much internet access is made by smartphones and tablets.
 It is essential that your questionnaire looks good on a PC, tablet and smartphone.
-Respondents should have to scroll as little as possible to view responses this is particularly true with horizontal scrolling.
-A good online software product will allow you to customise the appearance for each type of device.
-It is sometimes important to abbreviate the text, for example, when the questionnaire is being completed on a smartphone.
-Images look fine on a PC or tablet but text may look better on a smartphone.
-A survey tool should be able to recognise the device being used and adapt satisfactorily as an absolute minimum.
+Respondents should have to scroll as little as possible to view responses.
+A good online software product will allow you to customise the appearance of each type of device.
+It is sometimes important to abbreviate the text, for example, when the questionnaire is completed on a smartphone.
+Images look fine on a PC or tablet, but text may look better on a smartphone.
+A survey tool should be able to recognise the device being used and adapt satisfactorily.

-So, there’s my 10 essentials.
-If you’ll excuse me, I’m going to add an eleventh one, which is gaining momentum.
+So, here’s my list of 10 essentials.
+If you’ll excuse me, I will add an eleventh one, which is gaining momentum.

 11. Links to external databases

-How many of the 10 essential things does the software you are using or considering have?
+How well does the survey platform you use or are considering measure up on these criteria?
 We have partnered with Snap Surveys because they passed our test of essential features.
-There are other products that will pass this test but many that don’t and I believe you are likely to need all 10 essentials things before too long.
+Other products will pass this test, but many don’t, and I believe you will likely need all 10 of my essentials.
 In fact, Snap offers a lot more.
-A scorecard is the least you should do before buying any software or, even, using the free or trial version!
+Talk to our sales team if you need more information now!
+Simply email sales@mrdcsoftware.com.